-A personal information application is an access application for personal information (as defined in clause 4 of Schedule 4 to the Act) about the applicant (the applicant being an individual).
+^{} A personal information application is an access application for personal information (as defined in clause 4 of Schedule 4 to the Act) about the applicant (the applicant being an individual).

-TABLE C: INVALID APPLICATIONS

-Reason for invalidity

-Application does not comply with formal requirements (Sec

-Application is for excluded information of the agency (Secti

-Application contravenes restraint order (Section 110 of the A

-Total number of invalid applications received

-Invalid applications that subsequently became valid applic
+TABLE C: INVALID APPLICATIONS Reason for invalidity Number of applications Application does not comply with formal requirements (Section 41 of the Act) 60 Application is for excluded information of the agency (Section 43 of the Act) 0 Application contravenes restraint order (Section 110 of the Act) 0 Total number of invalid applications received 60 Invalid applications that subsequently became valid applications 51

-More than one public interest consideration may apply in relation to a particular access application and, if so, each such consideration is to be recorded (but only once per application).
+^{} More than one public interest consideration may apply in relation to a particular access application and, if so, each such consideration is to be recorded (but only once per application).
 This also applies in relation to Table E.